Lumba Sumba Pass Trek

 8. Foods on Trek: Breakfast, Lunch, and Dinner

-9. Transportation: Car/Plane/bus
+9. Transportation: Car/Plane/Bus

 Overview

-The Lumba Sumba pass trek takes up deep into the eastern Himalayas and visits one of the most remote and unfrequented areas of Nepal.
-It provides some of Nepal’s most unseen and amazing scenery of mount Makalu (8,475m/27,713 feet), Kanchenjunga (8,586m/28,169 feet), and chamling (7,290m/23,838 feet).
+The Lumba Sumba Pass trek delves into the eastern Himalayas, visiting one of the most remote and unfrequented areas in Nepal.
+It offers breathtaking views of Mount Makalu (8,475m/27,713 feet), Kanchenjunga (8,586m/28,169 feet), and Chamling (7,290m/23,838 feet).

-Moreover, Lumba Sumba pass trip is bordered by the Arun River in the east and the Sagarmatha National Park in the west.
-Barun Valley is a wildlife sanctuary for wild animals such as wolves, Monkeys, lynxes, foxes, and the elusive snow leopard.
+The trek is bordered by the Arun River to the east and Sagarmatha National Park to the west.
+Barun Valley is a wildlife sanctuary home to animals such as wolves, monkeys, lynxes, foxes, and the elusive snow leopard.
+The descent through pine and rhododendron forests from the Barun Valley leads past the lower Barun glacier into the Makalu basin.

 Lumba Sumba hike

-The cost of the Lumba Sumba pass trek package with a Gokyo Treks Agency ranges between US$ 1950 to US$ 2480.
+The cost of the Lumba Sumba pass trek package with a Gokyo Treks Agency ranges between US$ 1999 to US$ 2880.
 Of course, the Lumba Sumba trek cost will vary according to the group size you are traveling with and the means of transportation facilities you choose.
 Typically, the given package price includes transportation, a guide, porters, hotels and food accommodation and hiking permits, facilities.

 Likewise, we also have discount deals for group leaders.
 For example, if you could bring 10+ travelers (except you) on your trip, you are treated as a group leader.
 So you can hike the Lumba Sumba pass route with 50% discounts.